robpomeroy/BrightOS/docs/Testing.md

 ### Debugging Container

-SSH into a running container for manual inspection:
+Open a shell into a running container for manual inspection:

 ```bash
 # List running containers